 Weekend trips have taken the troop to several area military bases including Ft.
 Hood and Ft.
 Sill, the Russian Space Exhibit, Catherine the Great Exhibit, Dinosaur Valley State Park, Enchanted Rock State Natural Area, USS Lexington in Corpus Christi, N.A.S.A. and the Battleship Texas in Houston, Turner Falls, Camp Tahuaya in Longhorn Council, Stillhouse Hollow Lake, Schlitterbahn water park with campout nearby in San Marcos and backpacking at Winding Stair National Recreation Area, Beavers Bend and Robbers Cave in Oklahoma.
 In the past, the troop has also held weekend campouts for the entire family, including campouts and boating at Lake Lavon and Lake Ray Roberts, camping in Dinosaur Valley State Park and a trip on the Texas State Railroad between Rusk and Palestine.

-In 2013, we took a break from our Annual Buffalo River Canoe Trip and went on a whirlwind tour of West Texas.
+In 2013 and again in 2017, we took a break from our Annual Buffalo River Canoe Trip and went on a whirlwind tour of West Texas.
 We hiked Guadalupe Peak, toured Carlsbad Caverns and watched the evening Bat Flight.
 We also swam in the spring-fed pool and camped at Balmorhea State Park.
 We toured Ft.
 Davis and camped in Davis Mountain State Park.
 We saw stars at the MacDonald Observatory and even went sledding at the Monahans Sandhills on our way back to Dallas.

 In the past, the troop has earned money in a variety of ways, including Christmas tree sales in 1986, church soft drink machines, selling trash bags and holding car washes.
-But the greatest income has come from garage sales at our charter organization, and popcorn sales.
-These are currently the primary means of raising funds for the troop.
-Presently, 100% of all popcorn sales are credited to the individual Scout for use with Scouting expenses, such as dues and camp fees.
+But the greatest income has come from garage sales at our charter organization, popcorn sales, and Camp Cards.
+Popcorn and Camp Cards are currently the primary means of raising funds for the troop.
+Presently, 100% of all popcorn and Camp Card sales are credited to the individual Scout for use with Scouting expenses, such as dues and camp fees.
 Troop 221 has also historically supported BSA’s Friends of Scouting fundraising effort.

 Troop 221 has earned awards such as the Quality Unit Award and The National Camping Award.
 The adult leaders in Troop 221 have trained and been trainers in areas including Wood Badge and many basic and advanced Scouting courses.
 Our leaders have served as District and Unit Commissioners and on various district committees.
 They have earned awards for their dedication and involvement in Scouting, including the Silver Beaver, the District Award of Merit and the Al Lee Scouting Service Award.